-Lancaster Environment Centre (UK) is offering two fully funded PhD studentships to students from developing countries within the field of Environment.
-The studentships will cover all fees for a three year PhD, a stipend to cover living costs and a research support and training grant to cover research costs.
+Lancaster Environment Centre (UK) is offering one fully funded PhD studentship to a student from developing countries within the field of Environment.
+The studentships will cover all fees for a three year PhD, a stipend of a minimum of £15,009 (2019/20 rate) to cover living costs and a research support and training grant to cover research costs.

-Lancaster University is ranked amongst the top 10 UK universities in three major league tables.
+Lancaster University is a highly ranked global university and is ranked in the top 10 UK universities in three major league tables.
 Lancaster University was awarded the highest possible score in the UK governments teaching excellence framework and was awarded University of the Year in 2018.
-Lancaster is a research-intensive university, with research classed as world-leading and internationally excellent in the UK Government's latest independent review.
+Lancaster is a research-intensive university, with 35% of our research classed as world-leading and 48% classed as internationally excellent in the UK Government's latest independent review.